Doctoral Candidate

 RESEARCH PROFILE

-Jelle Prinsen is a doctoral candidate in Thijs de Groot鈥檚 Electrochemical Engineering group.
-He conducts research on hydrogen crossover in alkaline water electrolysis.
+I am a doctoral candidate in Thijs de Groot鈥檚 Electrochemical Engineering group.
+Here, I conduct research on hydrogen crossover in alkaline water electrolysis.

 Green hydrogen is a CO2-free energy carrier: when it is burned, only water is released.
 It can be made when renewable electricity is applied to water.
 A chemical reaction then occurs, known as electrolysis, where a water molecule is split into hydrogen and oxygen.
 In Prinsen鈥檚 research, the focus lies on alkaline water electrolysis (AWE), with a solution of KOH as the electrolyte.